 - a.
 You are not eligible to participate in more than four seasons of intercollegiate competition in any one sport.
 [Bylaw 12.8] - b.
 You are not eligible if five calendar years have passed from the date you first registered as a full-time student at a collegiate institution and attended your first day of classes for that term, except for time spent in the armed services, on official religious missions or with recognized international aid services of the U.S. government and extensions that have been approved in accordance with NCAA legislation.
 [Bylaw 12.8.1] - c.
-You are eligible at an institution other than the institution from which you have received or satisfied the requirements for a baccalaureate degree or an equivalent degree, if you meet the conditions of the one-time transfer exception [Bylaw 14.5.5.2.10] and you have eligibility remaining as set forth in Bylaw 12.8.1.
+You are eligible at an institution other than the institution from which you have received or satisfied the requirements for a baccalaureate degree or an equivalent degree, if you qualify for an exception for transfers from four-year colleges [Bylaw 14.5.5.2] and you have eligibility remaining as set forth in Bylaw 12.8.1.
 [Bylaw 14.6.1] - d.
 You are eligible for championships, certified bowl games or the National Invitation Tournament that occur within 60 days of the date you complete the requirements for your degree.
 [Bylaw 14.6.3]